404-Found/cs5344_group12_project_code/README.md

 In this repository, we have codes for :
 - Part 1.1 Scrapping Data From Twitter
-- Part 1.2 Data Cleaning and Pre-processing

 - Part 2.1.
-Model Training
+Data Processing and Model Training
+  -> Due to the large size of GloVe vector, please refer here for the source: https://drive.google.com/file/d/1gV8Jf-FaSBg9Gsk6WziiCmfYpjEdOCdc/view
 - Part 2.2.
 Sentiment Prediction

 PS: Please note that due to different running environment from each teammate, the code may not succesfully run-able in all all environment.
 Please contact individual author if you have questions.